ZAdamMac/Tarnished-Tale/readme.md

  - Run indefinitely on a supported architecture
  - Print status and error messages to the console
  - with the (correct) use of the HTML/JS client:
- ..-register new users
+   - register new users
- ..-login as an existing user
+   - login as an existing user
- ..-gracefully logout as a user.
+   - gracefully logout as a user.

 Password protection in transit is achieved using SSL, which is natively implemented by the modules Tarnished Tale depends on.
 In storage, passwords are handled by `bcrypt` and stored as uniquely-salted hashes.